GLICON/My-Data-Portfolio/README.md

 ### Recommendations

-1. Amazon should increase the average discount on next smartwatch releases to around 70-75%, aligning with the current high median (74.5%) and mode (75%) discounts, while maintaining larger absolute disounts on higher-priced models to attract premium buyers and clear inventory in India :)
+1. Amazon should increase the average discount on next smartwatch releases to around 70-75%, aligning with the current avergae and most frequent discounts, while maintaining larger absolute disounts on higher-priced models to attract premium buyers and clear inventory in India :)

 2. For smartphones, Amazon can raise the average discount to approximately 25 - 30%, closer  to the current median (25%) and mode (28%) to experiment with varied discount levels to match the 13.48% standard deviation seen in smartwatches, targeting diverse customer segments.